microfoam/maximal/waves/chowder/README.md

         CAGTCGACGCYCAG...
         ......123456..... <- the 6-mer, all cinched up
 ```
-So *maximal* does this now, but it means that this still counts as chowder because we need to ensure strand symmetry.
+So *maximal* does this now, but it means that this still counts as chowder because we need to ensure strand symmetry. :thinking:

 (Technical point: Incidentally, while working on this sequence I discovered that cinch-d had become hobbled because of an inverted
 less-than sign that should have been a greater-than-or-equal sign in evaluating score threshold!
 I must have missed
 it because I also recently increased the size of `PISO` to help prioritize chowder.
 Like the hobbling of cinch-d,